How we choose what to fund

 We fund pioneering research to improve survival rates and reduce the harm caused by brain tumours.
 This is led by our research strategy, with the most promising projects selected using rigorous peer review.

-Our new Research Strategy defines our priorities over the next five years as we aim to double survival in 10 years and halve the harm caused by brain tumours in five years.
+Our Research Strategy, Accelerating a Cure, defines our priorities, for 2022 – 2027, as we aim to double survival in 10 years and halve the harm caused by brain tumours.

 To achieve these ambitious goals we are focusing our efforts on the following priority areas: